 Amendment C163 - City of Moonee Valley Heritage Guidelines

-We are working to expand and update a key document which assists with the assessment of heritage considerations during the planning permit process, particularly for buildings and areas protected by Moonee Valley’s Heritage Overlay.
+We have updated a key document which assists with the assessment of heritage considerations during the planning permit process, particularly for buildings and areas protected by Moonee Valley’s Heritage Overlay.

 The City of Moonee Valley Heritage Guidelines provide detailed parameters to assist property owners, architects, town planners and building designers on methods to conserve, restore, and adapt existing buildings protected by the Heritage Overlay, as well as provide guidance for new buildings within or in close proximity to Heritage Overlays.

-The aim is to assist in recognising the individual character and heritage significance of both places and precincts throughout Moonee Valley, and to ensure that heritage listed buildings and areas in or, in close proximity to a Heritage Overlay, will be successfully conserved and adapted for the present and future.
+The aim of the Heritage Guidelines is to assist in recognising the individual character and heritage significance of both places and precincts throughout Moonee Valley, and to ensure that heritage listed buildings and areas in or, in close proximity to a Heritage Overlay, will be successfully conserved and adapted for the present and future.

 Separate to this publication we have also prepared Individual Precinct Guidelines for each Heritage Overlay Precinct.
 These guidelines set out the reasons for a precincts importance, the elements to be protected and specific advice for new works within that precinct.
 Individual Precinct Guidelines are designed to assist and be read in conjunction with the City of Moonee Valley Heritage Guidelines.

 In August 2017, the Moonee Valley Planning Scheme was amended to introduce the City of Moonee Valley Heritage Guidelines as a reference document and give them more weight as a decision making tool.

 In its letter dated 26 July 2017 to Council the department issued notice of approval for Amendment C163.
 The amendment came into effect on 17 August 2017 when notice of its approval was published in the Victorian Government Gazette.

 December 2016 update